-see goats, pigs, sheep, ponies, chickens and ducks
+see goats, sheep, turkeys, ponies, chickens and ducks

 Come and meet the true characters of Cogges - the animals that live on the farm - and talk to our volunteers about how we look after them.
-'Meet the Animals’ sessions are available most weekends and Bank Holidays (subject to availability).
+'Meet the Animals’ sessions are available most weekends and Bank Holidays at 11am and 2pm (subject to availability).

 Meet our goats near the entrance but watch out for naughty nips!
 They are an Anglo-Saxon breed crossed with African Nubian and all are named after Downton Abbey characters - Sybil, Lady Mary, Elizabeth and Branson.